 Radiopaedia.org is fundamentally about facilitating access to quality radiology teaching material, so that medical professionals from around the world can better diagnose and treat their patients.
 I believe it is crucial that such access is not determined by the wealth of your country or that of your institution.

 Unfortunately much of the medical education industry (journals, textbooks, courses and meetings) functions primarily by directly monetizing access to this information.
-Although we have made great inroads in creating a free resource of thousands of articles and cases, we recognise the importance of meetings where an expert can guide you through the diagnostic process.
+Although we have made great inroads in creating a free resource of thousands of articles and cases, we recognize the importance of meetings where an expert can guide you through the diagnostic process.
 This is one of the reasons why we have started running Radiopaedia Courses and making these course as easily available as possible.
 We can't do it all on our own however.

 I have had the pleasure of learning a great deal from all my fellow speakers over the years, and can say without equivocation that watching them explain their approach to a case and how they narrow down a differential is an exceptional way to learn.